 I was contacted by Taos to test-drive a (free) pair after being bereaved of my Naots in the accident, so I tried to apply all the lessons I learned from the above pairs of shoes and choose what would be the perfect pair of travel sandals.

-The footbed is very high quality with contouring, support, custom fit over time, and anti-microbial properties.
+The footbed is high-quality with contouring, support, custom fit over time, and anti-microbial properties.
 (You can also choose different types of footbeds from the deep bed similar to the Naots above, to a more sleek version as shown here).

 I chose the Trophy style (pictured above, since replaced by the Grand Z) because they can be dressed up or down, they’re fairly light and compact to pack away, and the ankle straps make them way more stable for walking, running (as in, to catch a bus), and even taking to (light) trails.